Ashwin-RH/remote-collab/README.md

 ## 🚀 Project Overview

-The **Remote Work Collaboration Suite** aims to provide a unified solution for distributed teams, enhancing productivity and communication through the following core modules:
+The **Remote Work Collaboration Suite** provides a unified solution for distributed teams, enhancing productivity and communication through the following core modules:

 ### 📝 Real-Time Document Collaboration
 - Collaborative editor powered by **Yjs (CRDT)** and **WebSocket (y-websocket)**.